liferay/liferay-docs/discover/portal/articles/120-search/04-facets/06-modified-facet.markdown

 # Modified Facet [](id=modified-facet)

-The Modified Facet narrows down search results to those that matche the searched keyword and that were created or modified during a certain time period.
+The Modified Facet narrows search results down to those that match the searched keyword and that were created or modified during a certain time period.

 ![Figure 1: Each time period with matching content is a facet term.](../../../images/search-modified-facet.png)